zwbetz-gh/zwbetz/content/blog/set-environment-variables-in-your-bash-shell-from-a-env-file/index.md

 ---
-title: "Set Environment Variables in your Bash shell from a .env file"
+title: "Set Environment Variables in Your Bash Shell From a .env File"
 date: 2020-07-28T23:13:02-05:00
 tags: [bash, env, command-line]
 toc: false